PasqualeZingo/trafficGen/README.md

 After this has been done successfully, The command should return a response in the format

     request id is VPDF-X (1 file(s))
-Where X is the number of jobs requested already plus one.
+Where X is the number of jobs previously requested plus one.

 If everythin worked correctly, a new file will appear in /home/reciever/PDF.
 The default domain for the pfsense template is luked.com.